JustinGOSSES/spoken-floodplain/README.md

 This prototype will be built with geojson data specific to the Houston area bundeled with the code of the page.
 The approach could be extended to other locations.
 However, if you want to cover very large areas, you'd likely want to build the page such that the data is not bundeled but only downloaded in small pieces a close distance around the location of the user.
 Otherwise, the download time of the data will make the page load too slow.

-## First Pass Guessa at Hackathon Roles/Tasks
+## First Pass Guess at Hackathon Roles/Tasks
 - [non-code] Check performance of prototypes on multiple phone operating systems and browser makes if possible.
 - [non-code] Check prototype behavior under different permission & security default settings.
 Figure out how to tell users what to change if necessary.
 - [write javascript]Write code to load geojson files.